FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Experiments Results

 \subsection{Results}

 We summarize our findings in Tables \ref{results_table}-\ref{tab:CP-one-class}.
 Initially, we re-implemented \cite{kart2021deepmcat} by modifying the DeepCluster framework \cite{caron2018deep} using the same configuration they employed.
 Although the work in \cite{kart2021deepmcat} has shown impressive results in clustering the well-define problem of cardiac MR images, it provides the lowest performance when clustering fetal ultrasound view.
 When K-means is applied to the embedding space, it has demonstrated better results compared to \cite{kart2021deepmcat}.
 Moreover, the FUSC model's performance was superior to \cite{kart2021deepmcat} and K-means.
 Furthermore, self-labeling improved the model's performance (tagged with $^*$ in Table \ref{results_table}).
-We included the results of supervised learning in determining the model's upper limit, and there is a 21\% gap in the CP.
+We included the results of supervised learning in determining the model's upper limit, and there is a 21\% gap in the CP. { Figure \ref{fig:all_clusters} shows images assigned to the same cluster by our $FUSC^*_{SimCLR }$ model.}

-\section{Ablation Studies}
+\subsection{Ablation Studies}

-\subsection{Clustering By Merging Semantically Similar Views}
+\subsubsection{Clustering By Merging Semantically Similar Views}

 To investigate the impact of clustering with merging semantically similar views, we combine classes into four categories: Heart (RVOT, LVOT, 4CH, and 3VV/3VT), Head (Brain, Profile, Orbit, and Lips/Nose), Abdomen (Abdomen, Kidney, Diaphragm, and Cord Insertion), and Bone (Spine, Feet, and Femur).
-The clustering result is presented in the last row of Table \ref{results_table}, indicating an increase in CP compared to the 15 classes.
+The clustering result is presented in {Table \ref{tab:under_clustering}, indicating having an equivalence or increasing in the CP compared to the 15 classes. }

-\subsection{Over Clustering}
+\subsubsection{Over Clustering}

 Following the approach of \cite{kart2021deepmcat}, where the number of clusters were eight times greater than the number of classes, we evaluated whether this technique could enhance our model's performance by clustering the data into 120 clusters.
 The results are summarized in Table \ref{tab:over clustering}.
 Initially, we observed increased CP compared to using only 15 clusters in all the models.
 Furthermore, the self-labeling step resulted in lower CP and fewer filled clusters while having higher NMI.